-Tamsulosin Hydrochloride Capsules USP, 0.4 mg
+Tamsulosin Hydrochloride Capsules, USP

-(tam soo' loe sin hye'' droe klor' ide)
+(tam soo' loe sin hye" droe klor' ide)

-Read the Patient Information that comes with tamsulosin hydrochloride capsules before you start taking it and each time you refill your prescription.
+Read the Patient Information that comes with tamsulosin hydrochloride capsules before you start taking them and each time you refill your prescription.
 The information may have changed.
 This leaflet does not take the place of discussions with your doctor about your medical condition or your treatment.